 Like many mountains, Mount Shasta is featured prominently in Native American legends.
 Local tribes saw the mountain as the center of the universe and integral to their creation myths.
 Mount Shasta sits on territories held by the Shasta, Wintu, Achumawi, Atsugewi, and Modoc tribes.
 For me, Mount Shasta has always held a sacred presence in my heart.

-During this pandemic, we are all suppose to keep isolated from others.
+During this pandemic, we are all supposed to keep isolated from others.
 However I still want to go and take photographs though, so where to go?
-Naturally I like night photography very much.
-So I went out looking for a good composition which would also work well at night.
+Naturally, I like night photography very much.
+So I went out looking for a good composition that would also work well at night.

 I remember exploring around the McCloud River Railroad a couple years ago and finding a bunch of old rail equipment being stored on their tracks in McCloud, CA. I should mention the railroad is abandoned and hasn’t run in years.
 Considering McCloud is a small community and the rail yard is on the outskirts, I thought this may have a good opportunity for some night shots and still remain isolated – especially considering it’s winter.
 When I arrived during the day to look for a good spot, I was surprised to see there was no snow in the area.
 It has been a light winter so far, but I was still surprised.
 But at least I don’t have to worry about walking around in the snow.